umaranis/svelte-lexical/docs/development-notes.md

 It is recommended to refer to the issue, for example, #12.
 If you want to close the issue, use `fix` or `close`, for example, fix #12.

+### Sample commit message

-Example: [feat] added functionality for task reminders, close #12
+feat: added functionality for task reminders, close #12